The short answer is NO. And confusingly, also maybe YES.

 If you’re anything like us, you have often wondered how nice it would be to just buy a little log cabin, stick a log burner in it and live in it at the bottom of the garden.

-But the fact is that if you wish to live permanently in a building, it has to be up to UK building regulations, and our twin skin cabins are holiday grade, not residential.
+But the fact is that if you wish to make a permanent building, it has to be up to UK building regulations, and our twin skin cabins are holiday grade, not residential.

 However, all is not lost.

-There are a couple of ways around it.
-Firstly, it’s important to do your reseach about where you live, so before taking this any further, find out if you live in an area of outstanding natural beauty, a listed property, or have any extra restrictions to building a structure in your garden.
+There are a couple of ways around it, and it’s important to do your research about where you live, so before taking this any further, find out if you live in an area of outstanding natural beauty, a listed property, or have any extra restrictions to building a structure in your garden.

 Firstly, you can have a cabin in your garden if you just use it to sleep in.
 It must be “ancilliary to the needs of the house”.
 In other words, its just sleeping accommodation, you aren’t allowed to add a bathroom or a toilet in it etc, just an extra room.